Title V is at work within Nebraska communities and at the state-level through Nebraska Department of Health and Human Services (DHHS). Priorities

 More information about the current 16 projects are featured in a Synoposis

 , including links to each subrecipient website.

 Many subaward opportunities are announced on the DHHS Grants and Contract Opportunities webpage

 , including any future Request for Applications of the anticipated 2017 Title V MCH Block Grant.

 Subscribe to the page to be notified by email when there is an update.

 Obligations of the 2015 Title V MCH Block Grant, totaling $4,010,626.

 Within Nebraska DHHS, a number of State-level programs with MCH activities, receive support from the Title V MCH Block Grant.
 State funds and cash revenue share in the cost to implement state-level MCH activities and infrastructure.

 Visit the DHHS webpages to learn more about the state-level programs and infrastructure supported in part with Title V MCH Block Grant.

-* The category ‘other state-level’ includes partial MCH funding for these DHHS programs/units:
+* Other state-level includes Title V MCH Block Grant funding for these DHHS programs/units: